Edictum

 YAML Compilation

-YAML contract bundles go through a multi-stage pipeline that produces the same runtime objects as hand-written Python contracts.
+YAML rulesets go through a multi-stage pipeline that produces the same runtime objects as hand-written Python rulesets.
 When multiple files are passed to from_yaml(), a composition step merges them before compilation.

 YAML file(s)